DAB-Foundation/dab-dao/README.md

 1. Need to be able to update the contracts: mainly formulas.
 2. Need more than 80% of the support rate to be able to modify DAB's ownership(Move to another DABDao).
 3. Need more than 80% of the support rate to be able to modify formulas.
-4. Need more than 50% support to be able to accept  DAB's ownership(to be autonomous).
+4. Need more than 50% support rate to be able to accept  DAB's ownership(to be autonomous).

-### How
+### How To Achieve DAB DAO
 #### Implementation
 A proposal contract that implements the Proposal Abstract Class, which can be run privilege functions on DABDao after gaining a support rate that exceeds the threshold, and then upgrades the original contract.